zorkzou/G2C4/README.md

 3. Don't forget to add the execute permission to run-cfour.sh: chmod +x run-cfour.sh

 4. If necessary, modify the templet file, such as basis set, ECP, occupation, convergence criteria, and so on.
-The basis set and ECP files may also be defined in the lines 30 to 32.
+The basis set and ECP files may also be defined in the lines 30 to 32 in run-cfour.sh.

-5. Make a copy of test/opt-freq.inp in your Gaussian calculation folder, and submit a Gaussian job.
+5. Make a copy of test/opt-freq.inp in your Gaussian calculation folder, modify the path of run-cfour.sh if necessary, and submit it as a Gaussian job.

 ## Some tips